WinterSnowfall/gog_gles/README.md

 Wait for the script to finish collecting all the required data.

-You can now run the provided SQL queries against the *gog_visor.db* file to list the updates.
+You can now run the provided SQL queries against the *gog_gles.db* file to list the updates.
 The queries are included in the sql script file (*sql\gog_updates.sql*).
 Any SQLite client can be used to this purpose.
 I personally recommend getting **DB Browser for SQLite**: https://sqlitebrowser.org/.

 ## What about pricing scans?